linsomniac/uplaybook/docs/tutorial.md

 ### Keyword Arguments

-To make playbooks more clear, it's a convention to always use the argument keyword name:
+To make playbooks more clear, it's required to always use the argument keyword name:

 ```python
 fs.cp(src="foo", dst="bar")